tomasaragon/cdph/README.md

 The CDPH Office of Policy and Planning will have a Decision Intelligence Unit (DIU) to develop, implement, and improve strategic decision-making methods for high stakes, high cost, and/or high impact public health decisions.
 Methods will include cost-benefit and cost-effective analyses, and decision analysis.
 These positions have permanent funding.
 We will secure grants and develop collaborative partnerships with academic institutions.

--	[Leaders and managers as "decision architects"]():[^htd] Design and improve of team decision meetings that incorporate cognitive psychology and decision quality.
+-	Leaders and managers as "decision architects": Design and improve of team decision meetings that incorporate cognitive psychology and decision quality.
 See Annie Duke, 2020.[^htd]
 -	Methods to optimize policy, budgetary, or prioritization decisions: cost-effectiveness and cost-benefit analyses; and priority setting and resource allocation (PSRA).
 See Seixas, 2021.[^bvs]
 -	Decision making under uncertainty, including [deep uncertainty](https://www.rand.org/pubs/external_publications/EP67833.html) (ie, risks not calculable)
 -	[Computational algorithms for decision making](https://algorithmsbook.com/) (using Bayesian networks (including decision networks [influence diagrams]), Markov Decision Processes (MDPs), Partially Observable Markov Decision Processes (POMDPs), Reinforcement Learning, Agent-based modeling)